openml-labs/gama/README.md

 All done!

 ## Minimal Example
-The following example uses AutoML to find a machine learning pipeline to classify images of digits.
+The following example uses AutoML to find a machine learning pipeline that classifies breast cancer as malign or benign.
 See the documentation for examples in [classification](https://pgijsbers.github.io/gama/user_guide/index.html#classification), [regression](https://pgijsbers.github.io/gama/user_guide/index.html#regression),